Research history of Mosasaurus: Cultural legend concerning second skull

-There is a popular legend regarding Godding's ownership of the second skull and its subsequent acquisition by the French, which is based on the account of geologist Barthélemy Faujas de Saint-Fond (one of four men that arrived in Maastricht in January 1795 to confiscate any public objects of scientific value for France) in his 1798 publication Histoire naturelle de la montagne de Saint-Pierre de Maestricht (Natural history of the mountain of Saint-Pierre of Maastricht).
+There is a popular legend regarding Godding's ownership of the second skull and its subsequent acquisition by the French, which is based on the account of geologist Barthélemy Faujas de Saint-Fond (one of four men that arrived in Maastricht in January 1795 to confiscate any public objects of scientific value for France) in his 1799 publication Histoire naturelle de la montagne de Saint-Pierre de Maestricht (Natural history of the mountain of Saint-Pierre of Maastricht).
 According to Faujas, Hoffmann was the original owner of the specimen, which he purchased from the quarrymen and helped excavate.
 When the news of this discovery reached Godding, whom Faujas painted as a malevolent figure, he sought to take possession of the greatly valuable specimen for himself and filed a lawsuit against Hoffmann, claiming his rights as landowner.
 Due to Godding's position as a canon, he influenced the courts and was able to force Hoffmann to relinquish the fossil and pay the costs of the lawsuit.
 When Maastricht was attacked by the French, the artillerymen were aware that the famous fossil was stored at Godding's house.
 Godding did not know his house was spared and he hid the specimen in a secret location in town.
 After the city's capture, Faujas personally helped secure the fossil while Frécine offered a reward of 600 bottles of good wine to anyone who would locate and bring to him the skull undamaged.
 The next day, twelve grenadiers brought the fossil safely to Frécine after assuring full compensation to Godding and collected their promised reward.

 Historians have found little evidence to back up Faujas' account.
 For example, there is no evidence that Hoffmann ever possessed the fossil, that a lawsuit involved him and Godding, or that Faujas was directly involved in acquiring the fossil.
-More reliable but contradictory accounts suggest that his narrative was mostly made up: Faujas was known to be a notorious liar who commonly embellished his stories, and it is likely that he falsified the story to disguise evidence of looting from a private owner (which was a war crime), to make French propaganda, or to simply impress others.
+More reliable but contradictory accounts suggest that his narrative was mostly made up: Faujas was known to be a notorious liar who commonly embellished his stories, and it is likely that he falsified the story to disguise evidence of looting from a private owner (which was a war crime), to make a propaganda for the French army, or to simply impress others.
 Nevertheless, the legend created by Faujas' embellishment helped elevate the second skull into cultural fame.

-Fate of TM 7424
+Fate of the first skull

 Unlike its renowned contemporary, the first skull TM 7424 was not seized by the French after the capture of Maastricht.
 During Faujas and his colleagues' mission in 1795, the collections of Teylers Museum, although famous, were protected from confiscation.
 The four men may have been instructed to protect all private collections unless its owner was declared a rebel.
 However, this protection may have also been due to van Marum's acquaintance with Faujas and André Thouin (another of the four men) since their first meeting in Paris in July 1795.